markohrastovec/sudoku/README.md

 # TODO

-- Entering sudoku could be made by entering data to a program and not to source.
 - Output should be nicer.
+- Trailing spaces could be omitted when entering lines.